The History of Miragoâne

 Miragoâne Today: The Capital of the New Xaragua

 In modern times, Miragoâne has reclaimed its historical significance by becoming the capital of the new Xaragua.
-This designation reflects its historical legacy, cultural heritage, and political importance in the movement for regional autonomy and self-determination.
+This designation reflects its ancient legacy, cultural heritage, and political importance in the movement for regional autonomy and self-determination.

 Today, Miragoâne stands as the intellectual and political heart of Xaragua, embodying its traditions of governance, education, and sovereignty.
 It serves as the headquarters of the Parti Libéral du Sud et du Xaragua and the Université du Xaragua, institutions dedicated to strengthening the region’s identity and future.